jgehrcke/gipc/README.rst

 Code examples
 =============

-Have a look at the individual programs in the `examples
+Individual example programs can be found in the `examples
 <https://github.com/jgehrcke/gipc/blob/master/examples>`_ directory.